 Some HP vehicle agreements have a large ‘balloon’ payment at the end.
 The balloon payment means the regular monthly payments will be lower.

-• If you’ve paid more than half of the amount owed under the agreement, you’ll usually have nothing more to pay if you end it yourself
+• If you have paid more than half of what you agreed to pay: You will usually have nothing more to pay if you end the agreement

 • The regular monthly payments are lower

-• If you don’t want to keep the vehicle, you can return it instead of paying the balloon payment and there’ll be nothing more to pay
+• If you do not want to keep the vehicle, you can return it instead of paying the balloon payment and there will be nothing more to pay

-But if you want to keep the vehicle, you’ll need to pay the balloon payment, so try to save up towards this before the agreement ends.
-If you can’t afford to pay it, your HP creditor may let you pay the balloon payment in instalments rather than trying to repossess the vehicle.
+If you want to keep the vehicle, you will need to pay the balloon payment.
+Try to save up towards this before the agreement ends.

 Repossessing hire purchase goods

 If your HP agreement has defaulted, your creditor can take action to get the goods back.
-How they do this depends on how much you’ve paid and where the goods are kept.
+How they do this depends on:

 You creditor can repossess the goods without a court order if:

-• You’ve paid less than a third of the amount owed under the HP agreement, and
+• You have paid less than a third of the amount owed under the HP agreement, and

 • The goods are not kept in your home or on private land

-This means household items like furniture and electrical goods can’t usually be repossessed without a court order, but motor vehicles often can be.
+This means household items cannot usually be taken without a court order.
+But motor vehicles often can be.

 Ending a hire purchase agreement yourself